Bat Face Cuphea flowers

 Small, freely branching shrub or subshrub with unusual tubular flowers lipped with upward facing petals that look like bat ears and the purple tips resemble the face; great for bedding, shrub borders, and containers in warm climates

-Bat Face Cuphea has green foliage.
+Bat Face Cuphea has rich green evergreen foliage on a plant with an upright spreading habit of growth.
 The pointy leaves remain green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Bat Face Cuphea is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.